guilhemmarchand/trackme/docs/userguide.rst

 To create a new custom rule:

-- Enter a name for the format, this name is a string of your choice that will be used to idenfity the format, it needs to be unique for the entire custom source collection and will be converted into an md5 hash automatically
+- Enter a name for the rule, this value is a string of your choice that will be used to idenfity the match, it needs to be unique for the entire custom source collection and will be converted into an md5 hash automatically
+- Choose if the rule is a "rule must match" or "rule must not match" type of rule, this will drive the match behaviour to define the state of the data sampling results
 - Enter a valid regular expression that uniquely identifies the events format
 - Optionally restrict the scope of application by sourcetype, you can specify one or more sourcetypes under the form of a comma separated list of values
 - Click on "Run model simulation" to simulate the exectution of the new models